 Simultaneously, the fructose in honey carries out its critical role.
 The liver absorbs fructose where some is converted to glucose and then to liver glycogen, thus providing the brain with a sustained supply of glucose for the night fast.

-Additionally, fructose regulates glucose uptake into the liver by prompting release of glucokinase.
+Additionally, fructose regulates glucose uptake into the liver by promoting the release of glucokinase.
 Thus, fructose ensures good liver glycogen supply overnight and prevents a major glucose/insulin spike and release of stress hormones.

 Kudos to the heroic honeybee for playing such a critical role in sleep and further good health!

-Get wonderful raw artisanal and varietal Eastern Shore Honey from Waxing Kara and sweeten the benefits of a good night sleep, just by adding a little honey.
+Get wonderful raw artisanal and varietal Eastern Shore Honey from Waxing Kara and sweeten the benefits of a good night of sleep, just by adding a little honey.